 For people who are a fan of rustic decor, tumbled tile is your best option!
 In order to obtain the tumbled finish look, the tile is placed in a drum with aggregate and shaken.
 This produces a worn-down stone with a rougher surface and more rounded edges.
 The tumbled finish hides imperfections very well and increases traction.

 Absolutely nothing is done to the surface of natural tiles.
 So, what you see is what you get!
 Rough and unfinished, natural stone makes your space look cozy and outdoorsy.
 A popular type of unfinished stone is slate.
+Browse our selection of Slate tiles.

 Polished ceramic and porcelain tiles are double-fired and contain the desired color or pattern and then topped with a clear coat.
 They then go through the same process as stone tiles – passing under polished wheels.
 The tiles are then sealed to retain appearance.
 They are made to mimic the look of natural stone.